The European market potential for certified cocoa

 Global attitudes towards certification in the cocoa sector

-Certification, used as a tool to reach a sustainable cocoa sector, remains under scrutiny.
-The VOICE Network, a global network of organisations in the cocoa sector, recently rejected certification as a long-term solution to poverty and sustainability.
+Certification, used as a tool to realise a sustainable cocoa sector, remains under scrutiny.
+The VOICE Network, a global network of organisations in the cocoa sector, rejected certification as a long-term solution to poverty and sustainability in 2019.
 In general, third-party certification schemes have received a great deal of criticism over the years.

 In response, certification schemes are constantly finding ways to stay relevant.
 New recent developments include the release of the new ISO standard for sustainable and traceable cocoa in May 2019.
-In addition, Fairtrade raised its Minimum Price and Premium for cocoa late 2018, while Rainforest Alliance and UTZ merged in 2018 to form a stronger, more effective organisation together.
+In addition, Fairtrade raised its Minimum Price and Premium for cocoa, while Rainforest Alliance and UTZ merged in 2018 to form a stronger, more effective organisation together.

 These developments bring opportunities for cocoa growers and exporters.
 However, it also shows how important it is to certify your cocoa according to market demand and buyer requirements, and to keep up to date with sustainability initiatives.

 Growing demand for organic cocoa due to increased interest in healthy living

 In Europe there is a growing interest in healthy living, which has driven up the demand for organic cocoa and chocolate.
 The common perception is that organically produced products reduce the consumer’s exposure to artificial chemicals and pesticides.